Korivash/Vash-Readme/README.md

 ## :incoming_envelope: Inviting Syntax to Your Server

-To invite Syntax to your server, you will need Syntax's invite link.
-This is usually provided by the bot's developer.
-Once you have the link, follow these steps:
+To invite Syntax to your server.

 1. Click on the link.
-This will open a new page in your web browser.
+This will open a new page in your web browser. https://discord.com/api/oauth2/authorize?client_id=1013711215949774899&permissions=8&scope=bot
 2. Select the server you want to add Syntax to from the dropdown menu.
 3. Click on the "Authorize" button.
 4. Complete the CAPTCHA if it appears.